Douglas Husak: Education

-Husak completed his Bachelors and graduated from Denison University in 1970.
+Husak completed his bachelor's degree and graduated from Denison University in 1970.
 He then studied at Ohio State University and received his Doctoral and Juris Doctor Degrees in 1976.

 Career

 Husak joined Rutgers University Department of Philosophy in 1977.
 In 2000, he was promoted as Professor II of Philosophy.
 At Rutgers University, Husak directs the M.A.
-Program in Law and Philosophy and is the Co-Director of the Institute for Law and Philosophy.
+Program in Law and Philosophy and is the co-director of the Institute for Law and Philosophy.

-Husak’s research is focused on all aspects of legal philosophy, especially on decisions regarding criminalization and the moral limits of the criminal sanction.
+Husak's research is focused on all aspects of legal philosophy, especially on decisions regarding criminalization and the moral limits of the criminal sanction.
 He has also conducted research on the rationale for drug prohibitions.

 Husak is the former Editor-in-Chief of both Criminal Law and Philosophy and Law and Philosophy.

 Husak has been a visiting professor of fellow in New York University, Cambridge University, University College London, Hebrew University of Jerusalem, Fordham University and University of Michigan, among others.